Doctor SpinThe PR BlogThe PR Agenda"Alternative Facts" is Newspeak

 Cover photo: @jerrysilfwer

-Kellyanne Conway’s “alternative facts” will be her PR legacy.
+Kellyanne Conway’s “alternative facts” is Newspeak.

 Kellyanne Conway and her "alternative facts."